 How SMART Recovery Works

-Instead of the twelve-steps used in traditional recovery programs, SMART Recovery uses a four-point program.
+Instead of the twelve-steps used in traditional recovery programs, this alterative to AA uses a four-point program.

-On top of their four-point program, SMART Recovery proposes a seven step model to change harmful behaviors.
-This is another way that SMART Recovery and AA differ.
+On top of their four-point program, SMART Recovery proposes a seven-step model to change harmful behaviors.
+This is another way that this program and AA differ.

 Pros of SMART Recovery

 - Provides educational and support meetings with discussions

 - Encourages abstinence from alcohol and drugs

 - Alternative to AA and NA for those who don’t want a twelve-step program

 Cons of SMART Recovery